 I really wanted to love Tendering but unfortunately for me it just didn't work.
 I range from an Nc25 in the winter to an Nc35/40 in the summer and I felt that even when I was paler I couldn't get Tendering to show up on my skintone.
 I had to pack it on like crazy and even then it only gave me the faintest of colour.
 I was hoping it was going to be the perfect nude blush but I would say this is more suited to paler skinned people, NC25 and under.

-This is my favourite blush for when I'm paler, as it is quite soft and sheer (am currently an NC20).
+This is my favourite blush for when I'm paler, as it is quite soft and sheer (am currently an NC20-25).
 It's a lovely matte peachy-nude, simple and perfect for everyday.
+In the summer when I am darker (about NC35ish) it does not show up as well but I do still sometimes wear it - though I need to layer a bit - but definitely not my first choice when I am darker.

 I love MAC blushes in general for their great staying power and one pan lasts me forever.
 I use Tenderling with Sculpt (Pro Shaping powder for contouring) and Accentuate or NARS Albatross as a soft highlight to complete the look - but it is beautiful on it's own.
-I think this is perfect for fair to lighter medium skin with yellow undertones.
-It's my HG, everyday go-to blush when I don't want to wear pink/berry shades.
+I think this is perfect for fair to lighter medium skin.
+It's my HG for a natural, everyday blush when I don't want to wear pinkish/berry shades.

 Way too light...looks like white powder on me.
 Will stick to Prism and Blushbaby.